Graduate student employee unionization: Causes of unionization

-Support and criticism
+Effects

 Some graduate students, notably organizers in the union local UAW 2865 representing student workers at nine campuses of the University of California, believe graduate employee unions empower students and gives potential to expand bargaining to items outside of the usual economic benefits or job security.
 UAW 2865's newest contract includes provisions that allow graduate students to control class sizes, extend financial opportunities to undocumented students, and provide gender-neutral bathrooms for transgender students.

-Many institutions that represent faculty and teachers such as the American Association of University Professors and the National Education Association support graduate students' right to join a union and to bargain collectively.
+Many institutions that represent faculty and teachers such as the American Association of University Professors (AAUP) and the National Education Association support graduate students' right to join a union and to bargain collectively.

-Many university administrators and higher education-related associations like the American Council on Education and the Association of American Universities oppose graduate student unionization.
-They argue that unionization threatens academic freedom of institutions by making education policies subject to collective bargaining and harms the relationship between professors and students due to possible conflicts arising from the bargaining process.
-However, recent research suggests that unionization has either no impact or a weak positive impact to both academic freedom and faculty-student relationships.
+Research suggests that unionization has either no impact or a weak positive impact to both academic freedom and faculty-student relationships.
+Yet many university administrators and higher education-related associations like the American Council on Education and the Association of American Universities argue that unionization threatens academic freedom of institutions by making education policies subject to collective bargaining and harms the relationship between professors and students due to possible conflicts arising from the bargaining process.
+A 2023 AAUP report showed that despite charging students more, US colleges are hiring fewer tenure-track faculty and more adjunct instructors, who have less protected academic freedom and receive less pay.